remzi-arpacidusseau/ostep-homework/threads-intro/README.md

 As you can see from the trace, the `sub` instruction slowly lowers the value of %dx.
 The first few times `test` is called, only the ">=", ">", and "!=" conditions get set.
-However, the last `test` in the trace finds %dx and 0 to be equal, and thus the subsequent jump does NOT take place, and the program finally halts.
+However, the last `test` in the trace finds %dx less than 0, and thus the subsequent jump does NOT take place, and the program finally halts.

 Now, finally, we get to a more interesting case, i.e., a race condition with